fluix/ffbt/README.md

 - `lint-ts`.
 Lints TS files

 ##### Each command has the following options:
-- `workdir`.
-Path to the directory with your sources.
-Webpack searches for `app.ts` file in this directory
 - `ci`.
 Enabling CI mode, now it useful only in pair with the test command.
 It changes the Karma output by running the Teamcity reporter

 ## Info for developers